INSA-GEI/geiflix/README.md

     catkin_make

-Then you will need to launch the LIDAR SDK to start the LIDAR
+Then you can start the LIDAR by launching the LIDAR SDK

     roslaunch rslidar_sdk start.launch

-Then the lidar_detection to use the object detection in another command window
+Then you have the choice to either start recognising objects and display their distance from the sensors, or track objects and predict their trajectory.
+After this, you can launch the GUI if it did not launch by itself.

+##### 2.4.1.
+Object detection, recognition and distance calculus

+To start recognising objects and display their distance, you may enter this command in another command window

     roslaunch lidar_detection lidar_transfo.launch

+##### 2.4.2.
+Trajectory prediction

+To start tracking objects and predict their trajectory, you may enter this command in another command window

+    roslaunch lidar_detection lidar_trajectory.launch

+##### 2.4.3.
+Start the Graphical User Interface (GUI)

-And also start the GUI in yet another command window
+To start the GUI if it did not launch automatically, you can launch in another command window

     rosrun boule_de_cristal boule_de_cristal

 Now everything should be working fine !